CP Gijón Solimar

-Club Patín Gijón Solimar, also known as Telecable Hockey Club by sponsorship reasons, is a Spanish roller hockey club based in Gijón, city in the autonomous community of Asturias (Spain).
+Club Patín Gijón Solimar, also known as Telecable Hockey Club by sponsorship reasons, is a Spanish professional roller hockey club based in Gijón, city in the autonomous community of Asturias (Spain).

 History

 Gijón Solimar was established in 1995 after the dissolution of CP Algodonera 81 and the hockey section of the Colegio de la Inmaculada.

 Its women's team started to outstand in 2003, when it finished champion of the Asturian-Galician championship, qualifying for the first time to the Spanish Championship.

 Gijón Solimar, with the sponsorship of Biesca, was one of the founder clubs of the OK Liga Femenina and won its first edition after earning 13 wins and only one draw.
 It also participated in the first CERH Women's European Cup, played in 2007 becoming also champion.
 They would repeat success in 2009, 2010 and 2012.

 In May 2017, Gijón Solimar conquered its second league title after a streak of 23 games without losses.
 One year later, the club achieved its fifth European Cup by beating hosts Benfica in the final by 4–3.
 The club finished the season by retaining the league title, its third overall.

 Between 14 and 16 December 2018, Gijón Solimar played the first edition ever of the Intercontinental Cup, but failed to win the title after being defeated in the final 2–4 by Argentinian club Concepción.
 In that season, the club achieved their fourth Copa de la Reina.